OpenADP/openadp/AUTHENTICATION-TESTING.md

 ## Overview

-The OpenADP encrypt/decrypt tools support Phase 3.5 encrypted authentication using DPoP tokens over Noise-NK channels.
+The OpenADP encrypt/decrypt tools use Phase 3.5 encrypted authentication using DPoP tokens over Noise-NK channels.
 This provides nation-state resistant encryption with secure token exchange.

-**Note**: As of Phase 4.1, authentication is **enabled by default** for all production operations.
-The global authentication server at `https://auth.openadp.org` is used unless explicitly overridden.
+**Phase 5 Status**: Authentication is **mandatory** for all operations.
+The global authentication server at `https://auth.openadp.org` is used by default.
+The `--auth` flag has been removed as authentication is always enabled.

 ## Authentication Architecture